 Your hands serve many purposes.
-They help you do just about everything in your daily life, including eat, dress, drive, write, work, create art, use tools and many other activities.
-Your hands need sensation and the ability to move to accomplish these tasks, including joint movement, tendon gliding and muscle contractions.
-When a problem occurs in your hand, hand surgery considers all the different types of tissues that make function of the hand possible.
+They help you do just about everything in your daily life, including eat, dress, drive, write, work, create art, use tools, and many other activities.
+Your hands need sensation and the ability to move to accomplish these tasks, including joint movement, tendon gliding, and muscle contractions.
+When a problem occurs in your hand, hand surgery considers all the different types of tissues that make the function of the hand possible.

 Here are some of the most common conditions hand surgery can correct:

 A condition caused by pressure to the median nerve within the wrist, or carpal tunnel.
 You might feel pain, a tingling sensation, numbness of the fingers, weakness, or aching.
 Carpal tunnel syndrome is associated with multiple conditions including repetitive motion or overuse, fluid retention during pregnancy, injury to the nerve in the carpal tunnel, or rheumatoid arthritis.